rapid7/insightconnect-workflows/workflows/Quarantine_Endpoint_with_Trend_Micro_Apex_from_Microsoft_Teams/help.md

 Import the workflow from the Rapid7 Extension Library and proceed through the Import Workflow wizard in InsightConnect.
 Import plugins, create or select connections, and rename the workflow as a part of the Import Workflow wizard as necessary.

-Once the workflow has been imported, **each Slack step will need the channel name updated to suit your Slack environment!** Edit the input with the preset text of `change_me` in each Slack step in the workflow.
+Once the workflow has been imported, **each Microsoft Teams step will need the channel name and a team name updated to suit your Microsoft Teams environment!** Edit the input with the preset text of `change_me` in each Microsoft Teams step in the workflow.

-After configuring the Slack steps, activate the workflow in order to trigger it.
+After configuring the Microsoft Teams steps, activate the workflow in order to trigger it.

 ## Technical Details